en flag +1 214 306 68 37

 In practice

-'Know your customers by name'
+'Know your clients by name'

 Keep detailed and up-to-date customer profiles with a relevant selection of graphs to fill in.